Must-have resources for nursing homes to improve performance!

 - Involving consistently assigned CNAs in care plan meetings

 Used together, these practices create a system to accelerate clinical improvement by capturing and applying staff’s deep timely knowledge of residents’ individualized needs, customary routines, and daily condition.
 The practices provide daily mechanisms for the staff closest to the residents to work with the rest of the care team to design and use effective interventions that improve resident’s quality of care and life, and ultimately result in better organizational outcomes.

 The Handbook includes why these practices are important and the detailed “how to” for implementing them.
-It is in a three ring binder and includes a DVD with video clips related to each practice featuring staff from the homes that have implemented them as well as an Appendix with additional resources regarding each practice.
+This is a downloadable resource (pdf) and includes five downloadable video clips related to each practice featuring staff from the homes that have implemented them as well as an Appendix with additional resources regarding each practice.
 A Step by Step approach is presented including: